- Click here for FAQs in Spanish (updated version coming soon)

 If a congregation votes to disaffiliate from the UMC and GNJ, in order to move to the next stage, it will need to enter into a covenant with the Cabinet and the Connectional Table about ministries that may continue to be done jointly.
-That covenant may outline what information will be shared with the public and the broader church, and if there is openness to reunification in the future.
+That covenant outlines outlines how to honor one another and what information will be shared with the public and the broader church, and if there is openness to reunification in the future.
 Click here for the Connectional Covenant.

 What is the Term Sheet?

 A Term Sheet, which is developed by the GNJ Board of Trustees, is an agreement of the basic terms and conditions of the disaffiliation.
-The term sheet is reviewed by the Disaffiliating Congregation’s authorized local church governing body (Church Board of Trustees and/or Church Council or Church Conference) that votes to accept the terms of the established Disaffiliation Agreement.
+The term sheet is reviewed by the Disaffiliating Congregation’s Church Conference via special session that votes by two-thirds to accept the terms of the established Disaffiliation Agreement.
 It is then signed by the local church pastor and the chair of the local church Board of Trustees.